kkruecke/cplus-documentation/notes/variadic-templates.rst

 Variadic Class Template
 -----------------------

-`Parameter pack(since C++11) <https://en.cppreference.com/w/cpp/language/parameter_pack>`_ explains that: A variadic class template can be instantiated with a varying number of template arguments.
+A variadic class template can be instantiated with a varying number of template arguments.
+For example, a heterogenous data structure like a tuple can be defined recursively using variadic class templates:

 .. code-block:: cpp

-    template<class ...
-Types> struct Tuple; // fwd ref.

-    template<class ...
-Types> struct Tuple<> {}; // No arguments partial template specialization
+    template<class...
+Types> struct tuple; // Forward declaration

+    // Partial template specialization for the case when no template arguments are supplied template<class...
+Types> struct tuple<> {};

-    template <class T, class...
-Ts> struct Tuple<T, Ts...> : Tuple<Ts...> { // public inheritance is the default for structs.
+    // public inheritance is the default for structs. template <class T, class...
+Ts> struct tuple<T, Ts...> : tuple<Ts...> {

+        // Invoke immediate base struct template with remaining arguments sans T argument,
-        Tuple(T t, Ts... ts) : Tuple<Ts...>(ts...), tail(t) {}
+        // and construct taiil using t, of type T. tuple(T t, Rest... ts) : tuple<Ts...>(ts...), tail(t) {}
         T tail;
     };

-    Tuple<> t0;           // Types contains no arguments Tuple<int> t1;        // Types contains one argument: int
+    tuple<> t0;           // Types contains no arguments.
+Same as: tuple t0;
+    tuple<int> t1;        // Types contains one argument: int
-    Tuple<int, float> t2; // Types contains two arguments: int and float Tuple<0> error;       // error: 0 is not a type
+    tuple<int, float> t2; // Types contains two arguments: int and float tuple<0> error;       // error: 0 is not a type

 Defining Recursive Data Structures Using Variadic Class Templates
 -----------------------------------------------------------------

-Consider this series of derived structs, where each struct in the hierarchy has the member variable tail:
+Consider this series of derived structs, where each struct in the hierarchy has a member variable named *tail*:

 .. code-block:: cpp